Strictly Come Dancing Live!: The Live Tour! 2022

 Series 19 finalist AJ Odudu was originally scheduled to take part in the tour, but was forced to pull out due to the ankle injury she suffered on the show; she was replaced by Series 18 runner-up Maisie Smith.

 Pro Nikita Kuzmin was forced to miss the beginning of the tour due to testing positive for COVID-19; his partner Tilly Ramsay danced with Neil Jones until Kuzmin returned to the tour on 25 January.

 Rhys Stephenson did not dance in Sheffield on 1 February for undisclosed reasons.

 John Whaite did not dance in Glasgow on 6 February due to testing positive for COVID-19 on a lateral flow test.
 A subsequent PCR test came back negative, and he performed in Glasgow the following evening.

 Additional professional dancers on the tour are Amy Dowden, Cameron Lombard, Jake Leigh, Jowita Przystal, Luba Mushtuk, Nadiya Bychkova, and Neil Jones.

 The Live Tour!
 2023

 The 2023 tour was once again hosted by Janette Manrara.
 Anton du Beke joined Craig Revel Horwood and Shirley Ballas on the judging panel.
-The tour began on 20 January and will end on 12 February.
+The tour began on 20 January and ended on 12 February.

 The tour features (in running order):